I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagks_bitmapinfoheader.md

 `biYPelsPerMeter`

 Specifies the vertical resolution in pixels per meter.

+`biClrUsed`

+Specifies the number of colors used in the image.

+`biClrImportant`

+Specifies the number of important colors in the image.

 ## Remarks
 This is the same structure as the user-mode GDI bitmap header (BITMAPINFOHEADER) structure.